openframeworks/ofBook/chapters/network/chapter.md

 When the destination receives a packet and that packet is correct, it sends a confirmation, also called an ACK.
 If after some time the sender hasn't received that confirmation, it sends the packet again.
 That solves the problem of corrupted and lost packets.

 This ~~ACKs~~signaling **[t: TCP uses sliding windows and congestion control to regulate the flow.
 The ACK only acknowledges the reception of a packet]** also allows to regulate the speed with which packets are sent.
-If the clienthas less bandwith than the server, the server can slow down sending packets till it arrives to the speed at which the client can receive them
+If the client has less bandwith than the server, the server can slow down sending packets till it arrives to the speed at which the client can receive them

 As we see, using a TCP connection ensures that everything we send is received correctly on the other side.